0xSchellen/quiz_mint/README.md

 ## Based On :

-Original question posted by from: Jeffrey Scholz at @Jeyffre / @RareSkills at @RareSkills_io.
+Original question posted on CT by Jeffrey Scholz at @Jeyffre / @RareSkills at @RareSkills_io.

 https://twitter.com/RareSkills_io/status/1580574243766800384.